soudmaijer/coroutine-scheduler/readme.md

-Implement a `TaskService` that uses `TaskScope` to implements `start`, `tasks` and `stopAll` implement routes for TaskService. try it out hidden hints:
+Implement a `TaskService` that uses `TaskScope` to implements `start`, `tasks` and `stopAll` implement routes for TaskService. try it out
-- taskscope: either it _has_ a scope that we'll use when launching coroutines, or it _is_ a CoroutineScope by having a coroutinecontext with a Job and a Dispatcher.
-Use delegation!
-- listing the tasks can be done in two ways: 1. maintain a `Map<String,Job>` or 2. use the children of the job.
-How do we know the name of the Job then?
-- think about race conditions in updating data

 #### Exercise A2
 Send messages to a websocket.